Devam-Sheth/naptick-task-2/README.md

 ## Fine-tuning Details

 * **Base Model:** `EleutherAI/pythia-410m`.
 * **Training Dataset:** The fine-tuning process utilized a custom dataset of approximately **520 conversational examples specifically focused on sleep coaching scenarios**.
-This dataset was primarily generated using **Google AI Studio** to create diverse and relevant dialogues for adapting the model to the sleep domain. *(If you also combined this with `dataset1.jsonl` or `dataset2.jsonl`, briefly mention that too, e.g., "This was further combined with programmatically generated conversational flows to ensure coverage of basic interactions.")*
+This dataset was primarily generated using **Google AI Studio** to create diverse and relevant dialogues for adapting the model to the sleep domain.
 * **Data Formatting:** Conversations were structured with clear roles (`user:`, `assistant:`) and end-of-sequence tokens (`<eos>`) to teach the model turn-taking and appropriate response generation.
 * **Training Process:** The fine-tuning was conducted using the script `train_model.py`, leveraging the Hugging Face `Trainer` API, with standard hyperparameters (e.g., AdamW optimizer, learning rate of 2e-5, 1.5 epochs).